Vonage/vivid-3/libs/components/src/lib/date-picker/README.md

 ### Label

-Add a `label` attribute to add label to the text field.
+Add a `label` attribute to add label to the date picker.

 In case you choose not to add a label, it is strongly recommended to add an `aria-label` attribute to the element to make it accessible.